joshrp/moonlight-docs/Troubleshooting.md

 ### Controller input doesn't work when streaming
 * Ensure you're running GeForce Experience 3.15.0 or later
+* In Steam Big Picture, go to Settings > Controller Settings, then uncheck all gamepad "Configuration Support" checkboxes
 * Check if input works in Steam Big Picture to see if it's a game-specific compatibility issue
 * Ask for help on our [Discord server](https://discord.gg/MySTSdq)